uupaa/Issues/issues/10/index.md

 2. exec some canvas path API.
 3. clear all pixels (The expected behavior is that still have the previous drawing).

-This problem has occurred only in Nexus6.
+This problem has occurred only in Nexus 6.

 - see [Nexus6 Canvas render failure movie](https://www.youtube.com/watch?v=pAMTDuwOuP0)
     - 1st page is [good.html](./good.html).